JustFixNYC/who-owns-what/README.md

 Backend logic and data manipulation is largely handled by making calls to PostgreSQL functions and prebuilding results into tables whenever possible to avoid complex queries made per-request.
 See the [hpd-registration ](https://github.com/nycdb/nycdb/tree/master/src/nycdb/sql/hpd_registrations) scripts of `nycdb` for the SQL code that provides this functionality.

+Note that both the backend and the frontend of the app each contain __separate `package.json` configurations__ as well as __separate sets of environment variables__.

 #### Backend

 The backend of the app (`/server`) is a simple express build that connects to Postgres using `pg-promise`.

 #### Frontend